quantez-crowe/Insights/README (FAA Dashboard).md

 Between 2000 and 2015 there were a total of 97 wildlife strikes with helicopters, which represents less than half a percent of all strikes (0.34%).
 The majority of these strikes occurred in California (18), which amassed roughly $52,609 in damages.
 However, the state with the largest total cost associated with wildlife strikes during this time period was Utah, which amassed roughly $547K in damages with only 3 strikes ($182K cost per strike).
 What's interesting, is that a single helicopter crash accounted for 98% of damages ($537K) that involved grebes- a type of waterfowl- and decommissioned the aircraft for over 60 days (62) in 2011.

+**I hereby attest that all the work presented here is entirely my own, and no unauthorized assistance was used in its completion.**